Here's when Nicola Sturgeon is giving her next update on coronavirus in Scotland

 What will the First Minister say?

-Nicola Sturgeon is set to confirm on Tuesday, 3 August, whether or not Scotland will move to level zero on August 9, otherwise dubbed as Scotland’s ‘Freedom Day’.
+Nicola Sturgeon is set to confirm on Tuesday, 3 August, whether or not Scotland will move beyond level zero on August 9, otherwise dubbed as Scotland’s ‘Freedom Day’.

 The changes would see the majority of current restrictions in place lifted – including the reopening of nightclubs which have been closed since March last year.